mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/5-dataobject-relationship-management.md

-# Tutorial 5 - Dataobject Relationahip Management
+# Tutorial 5 - Dataobject Relationship Management
 ## Overview

-In the [second tutorial](/tutorials/2-extending-a-basic-site) we have learned how to add extrafields to a page type thanks to the *$db* array and how to add an image using the *$has_one* array and so create a relationship between a table and the *Image* table by storing the id of the respective *Image* in the first table.
+In the [second tutorial](2-extending-a-basic-site) we have learned how to add extrafields to a page type thanks to the *$db* array and how to add an image using the *$has_one* array and so create a relationship between a table and the *Image* table by storing the id of the respective *Image* in the first table.
 This tutorial explores all this relations between [DataObjects](/topics/datamodel#relations) and the way to manage them easily.